lab1092/blender-manual_ja/manual/modifiers/introduction.rst

 :doc:`Simple Deform </modifiers/deform/simple_deform>`
    Applies some advanced deformations to your object.
 :doc:`Smooth </modifiers/deform/smooth>`
    Smooth the geometry of a mesh.
-Similar to the :guilabel:`Smooth` tool in the mesh editing context.
+Similar to the *Smooth* tool in the mesh editing context.
 :doc:`Warp </modifiers/deform/warp>`
    Warp a mesh by specifying two points the mesh stretches between.
 :doc:`Wave </modifiers/deform/wave>`